AdnanHodzic/containerized-wordpress-project/README.md

 # containerized-wordpress-project

 Automagically deploy & run containerized WordPress (PHP7 FPM, Nginx, MariaDB) using Ansible + Docker on AWS.
-This whole process will be done in <= 5 minutes and doesn't require any Docker or Ansible knowledge!
+This whole process will be completed in <= 5 minutes and doesn't require any Docker or Ansible knowledge!

 Discussion: [blog post](http://foolcontrol.org/?p=2002)